j-shafeeqa/Eco-Metropolis-Sustainable-City-Simulation---NASA-Space-App/README.md

 # Eco-Metropolis-Sustainable-City-Simulation---NASA-Space-App

-**Repository Overview:**
+# Repository Overview

-Welcome to the Eco-Metropolis project, created for the NASA Space Apps Challenge Hackathon.
-This project aims to engage students in sustainability challenges through an interactive, game-based learning experience.
+Welcome to the **Eco-Metropolis** project, created for the NASA Space Apps Challenge Hackathon.
+This project secured **2nd place** in the NASA local event in Sharjah and is **nominated for the global hackathon**.
+You can find more details about the project and the team [here](https://www.spaceappschallenge.org/nasa-space-apps-2024/find-a-team/innovisionaries/?tab=project).

+The goal of Eco-Metropolis is to engage students in sustainability challenges through an interactive, game-based learning experience.

 # Project Goals: